 JR Shin Chitose Airport Station ▶ Transfer at JR Sapporo Station・Subway Namboku Sapporo Station ▶ Subway Toho Line Sakae Station ▶ Shuttle bus (100 yen one way, departures every 5-10 minutes) or 15 minute walk from Sakaemachi Station

 Subway Namboku Sapporo Station ▶ Subway Toho Line Sakae Station ▶ Shuttle bus (100 yen one way, departures every 5-10 minutes) or 15-minute walk from Sakaemachi Station

 For further details, see the official English website of the Sapporo Snow Festival.

 If you have a chance to visit Japan in Winter or are planning a ski/snowboard trip nearby, take a day or two to experience it!
 It is truly one-of-a-kind and lives up to its reputation of being one of the best festivals to see in all of Japan.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Sapporo using the map below!